cjlennon-dev/pattern-modular-design/patterns.md

 - Globalising a style sheet enables the styling to be changed and improved, without the need to change the modules themselves
 -  A global stylesheet enables component re-use.
 Components such as dynamic tables, multi-select boxes etc can be rendered in a simple and consistant way
 -  In practical terms graphic design is a skillset that may well not reside within the developer / team authoring the module.
 Separating layout from functionality in this way enables the styling work to be done by a team with the graphic design skills required

-### In the sample application

-The styling for Cognify is powered by the `cjlennon-cognify-global-styles` project, which itself sits on top of a slightly modified AdminLTE stylesheet, which sits on top of bootstrap.
-You can find the Cognify styles project and the modified AdminLTE project in this cjlennon github project

 ## Pattern: responding to problems